AWARE clients experience equine therapy

 So far, one group of kids has attended two horse lessons.
 About 11 to 12 boys and girls participated.

 Lisa and AWARE staff brought the kids to the Breakaway Youth Ranch near Cardwell, Montana.
 It offers kids with specific or special needs an opportunity to learn about horses and themselves in the process.

 “Every kid had a phenomenal time and were fully engrossed in what they were doing,” Lisa said.

 As the AWARE youth arrive at the ranch, they are separated into two groups.
 They switch roles later on during the day.

 Group one started their day with community service helping ranch staff with chores.
 The nonprofit ranch is able to welcome the children at no cost through donations they receive.
 Providing services like yard work or cleaning corrals and stalls allows the kids to give back.

 The other half started with a lesson.
-Each child works one-on-one with a trained mentor who teaches them how to safely groom, saddle, and ride a horse.
-Each session lasts about 90 minutes.
+Each child works one-on-one with a trained mentor who teaches them how to safely groom, saddle and ride a horse.
+Sessions lasts about 90 minutes.

 Equine therapy begins right away as the kids head out to the corral with their assigned mentor to choose the horse they get to work with that day.

 “Sometimes the horse picks the kid,” Lisa said.
 “Horses are incredible at reading people.”